 Leases of business premises

 Commercial leases in Ireland are generally categorised as either short term or long term.
-A short term lease is a lease with a term of up to five years and a long term lease is a lease with a term of between ten and twenty five years.
-It is unusual in the current market to have a lease with a term in excess of twenty five years.
+A short-term lease is a lease with a term of up to five years and a long-term lease is a lease with a term of between 10 and 25 years.
+It is unusual in the current market to have a lease with a term in excess of 25 years.
 The terms of a commercial lease are freely negotiable between the parties and the rent, the terms of any rent reviews and tenant covenants will all be subject to commercial agreement.

-While the terms of the lease will dictate a tenant's liability under it, generally speaking a tenant under a commercial lease will provide numerous covenants including in relation to the payment of rent, insurance rent, service charge and other outgoings, repair, decoration, alterations, alienation, user and compliance with statutory obligations and notices.
-Most commercial leases in Ireland are what is known as full repairing and insuring leases or 'FRI' leases.
+While the terms of the lease will dictate a tenant's liability under it, generally speaking a tenant under a commercial lease will provide numerous covenants, including in relation to the payment of rent, insurance rent, service charge and other outgoings, repair, decoration, alterations, alienation, user and compliance with statutory obligations and notices.
+Most commercial leases in Ireland are known as full repairing and insuring leases (FRI leases).
 Under an FRI lease, a tenant takes on extensive covenants in relation to the repair of the premises.
-These obligations may either be by way of a direct covenant in the lease or where the premises forms part of a building or an estate the tenant may covenant to pay a service charge to the landlord as a contribution towards the costs of the landlord in repairing and maintaining the common areas of the building or estate.
+These obligations may either be by way of a direct covenant in the lease or where the premises forms part of a building or an estate that the tenant may covenant to pay a service charge to the landlord as a contribution towards the costs incurred by the landlord in repairing and maintaining the common areas of the building or estate.
 A landlord usually insures the premises, and the tenant refunds the landlord this cost by paying insurance rent.

-A tenant may be entitled to security of tenure of a premises where one of three 'equities' applies.
-The first equity is based on the occupation of a business premises and is the most frequently used by commercial tenants seeking the renewal of a commercial lease.
+A tenant may be entitled to security of tenure of a premises where one of three equities applies.
+The first equity is based on the occupation of a business premises and is the one most frequently used by commercial tenants seeking the renewal of a commercial lease.
 A tenant may be entitled to business equity where it has been in occupation of a business premises for more than five years and it has not renounced its right to a new tenancy.
 Legal advice must be obtained by a tenant renouncing its renewal rights in order for such a renunciation to be valid.
 The respective bargaining power of the landlord and the tenant will dictate whether a deed of renunciation is required when a commercial lease is entered into.
 Practically speaking, one of the effects of the five-year qualifying period for business equity is that certain leases of business premises will provide for a term no longer than four years and nine months in order to prevent this entitlement from arising.
-The second equity is based on long occupation and may apply (subject to certain criteria being fulfilled) if a premises has been in occupation for upwards of 20 years; this equity applies to both residential and commercial premises.
-The third equity is 'improvements equity' and may apply where a tenant has carried out extensive improvements to a premises; this equity is not invoked often in practice as the improvements most be of an extensive nature in order to qualify.
+The second equity is based on long occupation and may apply (subject to certain criteria being fulfilled) if a premises has been in continuous occupation by a tenant for upwards of 20 years; this equity applies to commercial premises and to some residential premises (depending on when the residential tenancy commenced).
+The third equity is improvements equity and may apply where a tenant has carried out extensive improvements to a premises; this equity is not invoked often in practice as the improvements most be of an extensive nature in order to qualify.

 Developments in practice